My Fonts and Colors Changed After Switching Squarespace Templates, Can that be Fixed?

 Five Minutes of Documentation Prevents Fifteen Minutes of Frustration

-Font and color resets after a template switch are the most predictable issue in Squarespace 7.0 - and the easiest to fix.
+Font and color resets after a template switch are the most predictable issue in Squarespace 7.0, and also the easiest to fix.
 Document your Site Styles values before switching, re-enter them on the new template, and verify across all sections.
-The fix is mechanical, not creative - you already know exactly what values you want.
+The fix is mechanical, not creative.
+You already know exactly what values you want.

 If this reconfiguration cycle frustrates you, 7.1 eliminates it entirely.
 But on 7.0, five minutes of pre-switch documentation makes post-switch restoration painless.